Yassmine-Yazidi-573/TSA-PROJECT-Forecasting-DFF/README.md

 # TSA-PROJECT-Forecasting
 ## 📁 Project Overview

 This project performs a full Time Series Analysis (TSA) workflow using Python.
-It includes data preprocessing, exploratory analysis, model building, forecasting, and evaluation.
+It includes exploratory analysis, model building, forecasting, and evaluation.
 The goal is to identify patterns in historical data and generate reliable future predictions.

 The main script/notebook used in this project is: